 Want to come and look around first?

 Want to check us out first, before enrolling?
 We welcome visits to the German Playschool.
-We affectionately call them "Schnuppertage" (sniffing around days!)
+We affectionately call them "Schnupper" sessions (sniffing around sessions!)
 Prospective families are most welcome to come to the GAP and join in one of our sessions for free.
-Schnuppertage can be arranged any time.
+Schnupper sessions can be arranged any time, usually a few weeks or months prior to the child's eligible date to start (after or in anticipation of having an offer of enrolment).
+Children need to be toilet trained when they come to GAP as an enrolled child, but don't need to be toilet trained in order to come for a Schnupper session.

 Bring morning tea and a water bottle for your child (and any siblings who might accompany you).
 Suitable outdoor clothing is also essential, as we spend time playing outside each day.